deepnetworkgmbh/blog/_posts/2019-11-28-unique-const-dml-trigger-partitioned-table.md

 		END
 	END
 ```
-- Basically, this trigger first checks if there is any record with same SpecificId present in whole table before inserting new ones.
+- Basically, this trigger first checks if there is any record with same SpecificId present in the whole table before inserting new ones.
 Note that, we are joining inserted and target table rather than just selecting from target table.
 The reason is, there can be `bulk insert` situations in the future.
 If there is no duplicated SpecificId, then it is safe to insert.
 Otherwise, just throw an exception.
 In fact, this trigger decreases performance but since we do not have any other option to ensure uniqueness and there is an index on SpecificId column, performance is not a first priority.
 There is another interesting point in this trigger definition which is the line:

 ``` sql
 		SELECT [inserted].[Id] FROM [inserted] WHERE @@ROWCOUNT > 0 AND [inserted].[Id] = scope_identity();